Japan Visas: Types, Extensions, and Useful Procedures

 BLOG JAPAN

-Traveling to Japan, whether for tourism, study, or work, often requires an appropriate visa.
-Understanding the different categories, conditions, and procedures is essential to prepare for your stay with peace of mind.
+Moving to Japan, whether for travel, study, or work, often requires a specific visa.
+Understanding the different categories, requirements, and procedures is essential for preparing for your stay with peace of mind.

-🌸 Types of Japanese Visas and How to Obtain Them
+🌸 Visa Types for Japan and How to Obtain Them

 1. Tourist Visa (Temporary Visitor Visa)

-Target audience: Visitors for tourism, family visits, or short stays.
+Target Audience: Visitors for tourism, family visits, or short-term stays.

-• For many countries (including France, Belgium, Canada, Switzerland), no visa is required for tourist stays of up to 90 days (visa waiver program).
+How to Obtain: For many countries (including the US, Canada, France, UK), a visa is not required for tourist stays of up to 90 days (visa waiver program).
+For others, the e-Visa (electronic visa) has become widely generalized in 2026 to simplify the process.

 2. Student Visa

-Target audience: Individuals enrolled in a Japanese university, language school, or specialized institution.
+Target Audience: Individuals enrolled in a Japanese university, language school, or specialized vocational institution.

 Duration: 6 months to 2 years (renewable).